freenas/freenas-docs/userguide/contribute.rst

 -----------

-Not everyone speaks English, and having a complete translation of the user interface into native languages can make FreeNAS® much more useful to communities around the world.
+Not everyone speaks English, and having a complete translation of the user interface into native languages can make FreeNAS :sup:`®` much more useful to communities around the world.

-FreeNAS® uses :file:`.po` files stored in the FreeNAS® `webui GitHub repository
+FreeNAS :sup:`®` uses :file:`.po` files stored in the `webui GitHub repository
 <https://github.com/freenas/webui/tree/master/src/assets/i18n>`__
-to manage the translation of text shown in the FreeNAS® graphical administrative interface.
+to manage the translation of text shown in the FreeNAS :sup:`®` graphical administrative interface.
 GitHub provides an easy to use web-based editor, making it possible for individuals to assist with translation or comment on existing translations.

-To view translation files, open the :file:`/src/assets/i18n` directory of the FreeNAS® `webui repository
+To view translation files, open the :file:`/src/assets/i18n` directory of the FreeNAS :sup:`®` `webui repository
 <https://github.com/freenas/webui/tree/master/src/assets/i18n>`__, as
 shown in :numref:`Figure %s <contribute_po_fig>`.